XDWWWW/Learngit/readme.txt

-first try to change the text,
+the first try is successful,
-check the diff function.
+and now i will try again.